gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     #.
 Play the 8 notes of D major.
 See: https://www.pianoscales.org/major.html
     #.
 Play the 8 notes of F minor.
 See: https://www.pianoscales.org/minor.html
     #.
-Play the D major scale when the A button is pressed and the F minor scale when the B button is pressed.
+Play the D major scale when the A-button is pressed and the F minor scale when the B-button is pressed.

     .. dropdown::
         :icon: codescan